 - Improve nutrition

 - Conserve and protect natural resources.
-In the U.S., The Environmental Science and Technology Journal estimated that more than 2 percent of the nation’s energy use is dedicated to growing, manufacturing, transporting, refrigerating and cooking food that is not eaten.
+In the U.S., the journal Environmental Science and Technology estimated that more than 2 percent of the nation’s energy use is dedicated to growing, manufacturing, transporting, refrigerating and cooking food that is not eaten.